 Friends, family and supporters are welcome to spend the day at Denbies where they can enjoy indoor wine tasting, the art gallery, the farm shop as well as the wine and gift shop.
 They are also free to walk around the estate while you are running.
 Entry to the estate is free of charge and there is ample parking on site for non runners.

-The route is one lap (Half) or two laps (Full) and starts and finishes at the main building inside Denbies Vineyard near Dorking, Surrey.
+The route is one lap (Half Marathon) and starts and finishes at the main building inside Denbies Vineyard near Dorking, Surrey.
 The 10K route will follow sections of the Half marathon course but turns back earlier.

-The route is undulating (with one significant hill) and multi-terrain with a bias towards road.
-Half of the course is inside the beautiful Denbies Wine Estate, the other half passes through National Trust countryside and woodland along the Pilgrims Way and North Downs Way.
+The route is undulating (with one significant hill) and multi-terrain with a bias towards trail.
+Half of the course is inside the beautiful Denbies Wine Estate, the other half passes through countryside and woodland along the Pilgrims Way and North Downs Way.

-It's a demanding route but also a beautiful one, which offers breath-taking views over the Mole Valley, Ranmore Common and the North Downs.
+It is a demanding route but also a beautiful one offering breath-taking views over the Mole Valley, Ranmore Common and the North Downs.
 Although some runners choose to run it as quickly as possible, most take a lighter view of the day and take their time to make the most of the sampling stations along the route.